mielsense/sensel/README.md

 ## 🙏 Acknowledgments

-This project builds upon [shadcn-svelte](https://github.com/huntabyte/shadcn-svelte) for its base components.
+This project builds upon [shadcn-svelte](https://github.com/huntabyte/shadcn-svelte) for its base components.<br>
+This project uses [ji3sr/icons](https://github.com/jis3r/icons) for all its animated icons.<br>
+This project provides a wrapper around the awsome [motion](https://motion.dev) library.

 ---